emmercm/www/src/blog/_be-a-collaborative-engineer.md

 First, some reasons why actively inviting others to collaborate matters to them:

 - **New team member onboarding.** How long did it take for you to feel fully onboarded at your current company, or your current team?
 3 months?
 6 months?
 A full year?
 Do you have a peer you can thank for helping you get there, or do you wish someone had taken more time to help you?
 No matter your answers, you now have knowledge that the next person will need, and one of the highest-leverage things you can do is to help get them productive quickly.
 - **Sharing opportunity.** As you become more experienced in your career and gain higher titles, it is natural that you get invited into projects and discussions that your less experienced peers aren't.
 People value your expertise, and they trust you to design & execute effectively.
 But not everything needs _your_ attention specifically, or maybe you know of a peer with a better skill match than you.
 Invite a peer to join along!

-- Onboards
-- Shares opportunities with juniors
+You have the ability to share opportunity to help others grow, or demonstrate existing skills that will help with a promotion.

 ## Why it can matter to you